 On the other hand you might like to add a sense of mystery and adventure by hiding your mancave entrance, such as behind a bookcase.

 This can act as the focal point for the room and also provides another way to personalise the cave and give it added character.
 Choose a solid accent colour, textured or patterned wallpaper, or use a wall of shelving for your collectibles.

 Alternatively, create a feature gallery wall full of your favourite band or movie posters or a cool set of prints.

 13. Turn musical instruments into a wall feature

 A great way to make use of battered and broken instruments that you can’t bring yourself to part with.

 14. Wild wild west

-This is one of the very ‘different’ man cave ideas but if rustic and old skulls are your vibe then this look might be something that you want to explore.
+It’s a different look for a man cave idea but if rustic, rock’n’roll, and old skulls are your vibe then a Wild Wild West theme might be something that you want to explore.

 Man cave seating